-Beastmaster: Once per scene, at any time, your animal companion can take a full turn of its own.
+Beastmaster: Once per scene, at any time, your animal companion can use up to 5 AP and use a move action.
 You can spend 2 tokens to use this ability a second time in the same scene.

-Critter Chatter (minor action): Once per scene, pose a simple question to an animal and the Director will provide a simple answer which you somehow gathered from the animal.
+Critter Chatter: Once per scene, you can pose a simple question to an animal and the Director will provide a simple answer which you somehow gathered from the animal.
 Animals are not all-knowing.